 Allergies to medications, foods, and environmental factors can cause welts, hives, and rashes to develop on the skin.
 Severe allergic reactions should be treated immediately, but most allergic changes can be treated by over-the-counter remedies such as creams and antihistimines.

-The best way to see if you have a skin change that needs treatment is to visit a dermatologist.
+The best way to see if you have a Skin Lesion change that needs treatment is to visit a dermatologist.
 Contact us today at Steele Creek Dermatology in Charlotte, NC to schedule an initial consultation with one of our skincare experts.